 is a former traditional model college professor who is starting her own college, The Wayfinding Academy.
 Her 15 years teaching leadership and organizational behavior courses at colleges and universities across the country has prepared her well to re-imagine what higher education can be with this new endeavor.
 She is also drawing on her experience organizing events and communities with TEDxMtHood and the World Domination Summit and founding non-profit organizations such as SuperThank.

-Wayfinding Academy Courses: Wayfinding and Understanding Ourselves and Others
+Wayfinding Academy Courses: Understanding Ourselves and Others

 M.S.
 Conflict Resolution, Portland State University